 Discussion: It is not necessary to send an Information request element.
 A DELBA frame is sufficient.

 Instruct the Editor to modify the text from 802.11ay D1.2 (bottom of p.150) as shown:

-An unsolicited block ack extension agreement may be torn down following rules defined in 10.24.5.
+An unsolicited block ack extension agreement may be torn down using a DELBA frame as described in 10.25.3.